How Does Mold Exposure Affect Children?

 - Sore Throat

 A child with a respiratory illness, such as Asthma, will set the playing field for exposure to toxic mold to exacerbate the pre-existing respiratory condition.
-Flare-ups of these conditions are also common when exposed to mycotoxins and poisonous mold.
+Flare-ups of these conditions are common when exposed to mycotoxins and poisonous mold.

 Stachybotrys Chartarum exposure to children can cause some significant neurological effects.
 Mycotoxins release from the Stachybotrys mold and travel on the spores to be inhaled by the child without anyone being aware of mold hiding behind a wall, in the carpet, or air conditioning system of the home.